 What Are the Rules of Divorce in Islam?
-The Explanation You're Looking For
+A Complete Overview

-Hi all readers!
-Are you looking for an explanation of “what are the rules of divorce in Islam?”?
-If your answer is “Yes”, congratulations!
-Now you are reading the right article.
+Hi, dear readers!
+Are you looking for an explanation of "What are the rules of divorce in Islam?"?
+If your answer is "Yes," congratulations!
+You are now reading the right article.
 Why?
-Because that is what I will explain in this article.
-As Muslims, we must understand that.
-That's why I wrote this article.
-So, you should read it to the end!
+Because that is what I will explain here.
+As Muslims, we must understand this topic well.
+That's why I wrote this article, so you should read it to the end!

-Specifically, there are two important things about “what are the rules of divorce in Islam?” which I will explain in this article.
-Two important things I mean are as follows:
+Specifically, there are two important points about "What are the rules of divorce in Islam?" that I will discuss in this article.
+The two important points are as follows:

 Divorce in Islam

-The first important point about “what are the rules of divorce in Islam?” what I will explain now is "divorce in Islam".
-Specifically, I will explain the basic things about divorce in Islam.
-I want you to understand that before you read more explanations in this article because there are some Muslims who don't understand it well.
+The first important point I will explain about "What are the rules of divorce in Islam?" is divorce in Islam.
+Specifically, I will cover the basic concepts surrounding divorce in Islam.
+I want you to grasp this information before diving deeper into the explanations, as some Muslims may not understand it well.

-By the way, have you read the article on “what does divorce mean in Islam?” which I have written before?
-If you haven't read it, I highly recommend you read it.
-In the article I have explained some very important basic things about divorce in Islam.
+By the way, have you read the article titled "What does divorce mean in Islam?" that I wrote previously?
+If you haven't, I highly recommend reading it, as it contains very important foundational information about divorce in Islam.

-In the article I have explained the "literal meaning of divorce".
-In short, I will say that divorce is literally the separation of one spouse from the other (separation of husband and wife).
-While divorce in Islam or in Islamic law is canceling the marriage contract (aqd an-nikah) with clear or unclear words (satire or parable) with niyyah for divorce.
+In that article, I explained the literal meaning of divorce.
+In short, divorce is literally the separation of one spouse from the other (the separation of husband and wife).
+Meanwhile, divorce in Islam, or in Islamic law, involves canceling the marriage contract (aqd an-nikah) using clear or unclear words (whether direct or figurative) with the intention (niyyah) of divorce.

-In Islamic legal literacy there are many explanations about divorce, such as the rules for divorce, types of divorce, divorce that can be canceled, divorce that cannot be canceled, the rights of the wife after divorce, and so on.
-I will explain a few things about it in the next few articles, insha Allah.
+In Islamic legal literature, there are many explanations about divorce, including the rules of divorce, types of divorce, reversible divorces, irreversible divorces, and the rights of the wife after divorce, among others.
+I will explain a few of these topics in the upcoming articles, insha Allah.

-Quran is the main reference for Muslims.
-In Quran, there is one verse that is used to understand the law of a matter.
-That's why we can find explanations about divorce in Quran.
+The Quran is the main reference for Muslims.
+Within the Quran, there is a verse that is used to understand the laws of various matters.
+That's why we can find explanations about divorce in the Quran.
 Some of the Quranic verses regarding divorce are as follows:

 وَاِنْ عَزَمُوا الطَّلَاقَ فَاِنَّ اللّٰهَ سَمِيْعٌ عَلِيْمٌ